 Of course there are many different tools you can use to make this process easier.
 If you’re only making a glass or two of fresh squeezed orange juice, doing it manually isn’t a problem.

-If your serving a large group though, or making mimosas for a BBQ, or brunch, it may be worth using some specialized gear.
+If you’re serving a large group though or making mimosas for a BBQ, or brunch, it may be worth using some specialized gear.

 How Long Can You Keep Fresh Squeezed Orange Juice In The Fridge??

 Freshly squeezed orange juice can be kept in the fridge in a non-reactive, air tight container for 2 to 3 days.

 The acid in the juice will start to eat away at plastic, so using glass bottles or mason jars are the best option.
 Stainless steel containers or bottles will work as well, but again, the acid may react with some metals creating an off-tasting juice.

 - 10 Oranges Juiced

 - Wash the oranges to remove any potential pesticide residue.